-In relation to the shared space element within option B, the Chair invited Mr Tom Reid to speak on behalf of Brent Association of Disabled People.
-He highlighted the dangers faced by blind persons as a result of vehicular traffic movement, including bicycles.
-He also informed the committee that trees and benches also posed dangers to blind persons particularly when they were unable to discern the differences between clear roads and spaces.
+In relation to the shared space element within option B, Mr Tom Reid speaking on behalf of Brent Association for Disabled Persons highlighted the dangers faced by blind persons as a result of vehicular traffic movement, including bicycles.
+He also informed the committee that trees and bends also posed dangers to blind persons particularly when they were unable to discern the differences between clear roads and spaces.

-Mr Paul David, representing the National Federation of the Blind, also opposed to the concept of shared spaces as visually impaired persons were unable to tell the difference between moving traffic and other objects.
+Mr Paul David also opposed to the concept of shared spaces as visually impaired persons were unable to tell the difference between moving traffic and other objects.
 He enquired as to whether visually impaired persons were consulted via talking newspapers/newsletters, a common practice around the country.